-Rob Lowe Celebrates 30 Years Sobriety With Emotional Instagram Post
+Rob Lowe Celebrates 30 Years Of Sobriety With Emotional Instagram Post

 “Congratulations on this phenomenal anniversary, Rob!
 As the daughter of a recovering alcoholic, this anniversary of yours is really comforting because it gives me a sense of hope for my own father.
 Again, congratulations and thank you for being so transparent about your troubling yet beautiful journey to sobriety.
 Much love to you and your family! ” remarked one follower.

 “Congratulations on your continued battle.
-May you always be on the winning side,” said a second follower of the actor.
+May you always be on the winning side,” said a second admirer of the actor.

 “Love you and thank you for sharing!!
 You are an inspiration to many.
-Your love for your wife, kids, fur babies, life is wonderful to watch,” stated a third fan of the achievements the actor thus far.
+Your love for your wife, kids, fur babies, life is wonderful to watch,” stated a third fan.

-Rob has always been open and honest about his previous addictions and journey towards recovery.
-In 2014 he spoke to Oprah Winfrey and candidly revealed that he loved the experience of rehab.
-He explained that although the experience was painful, he liked the science behind it, that if he followed the steps exactly the way they were laid out for him and continued to do the work, he could achieve success.
-He also shared in that same interview that the rehab program he attended was hardcore: no coffee, television, reading material, just time to work on yourself for 31 days.
+Rob has always been open and honest about his previous addictions and journey toward recovery.
+In 2014, he spoke to Oprah Winfrey and candidly revealed that he loved rehab.
+He explained that although the experience was painful, he liked the science behind it, and felt that if he followed the steps exactly the way they were laid out for him and continued to do the work, he could achieve success.
+He also shared in that same interview that the rehab program he attended was hardcore: no coffee, television, or reading material — just time to work on yourself for 31 days.